SonarSource/sonarlint-core/API_CHANGES.md

 ## Breaking changes

 * Add new `isUserDefined` parameter into `org.sonarsource.sonarlint.core.rpc.protocol.common.ClientFileDto`
-  * User defined files will be included in analysis.
-Non-user-defined files such as generated or library files will be excluded from analysis.
+  * User-defined files will be included in the analysis.
+Non-user-defined files such as generated or library files will be excluded from analysis when analysis is triggered by the backend.
+If the analysis was forced by the client, exclusions are not respected.

 ## New features